 The entertainment industry presents business, legal and cultural issues unlike any other.
 When these issues become contentious, a team that truly understands all facets of the business is critical to achieving a client's overarching goals — goals that often transcend the discrete dispute of the moment.

-We have represented many of our entertainment industry clients for years.
-Because of the trust built during those long-term relationships, our clients frequently call on us to develop risk assessment strategies and provide prelitigation advice that help them avoid future lawsuits.
+We have represented many of our entertainment industry clients for years, who rely on Katten for our “ability to both understand and immerse [ourselves] into the details, as well as seeing the bigger picture with an intuitive understanding of [their] tolerance and interests.”
+(Chambers USA Guide 2023) Because of the trust built during those long-term relationships, our clients frequently call on us to develop risk assessment strategies and provide prelitigation advice that help them avoid future lawsuits.
 However, when litigation is unavoidable, our attorneys combine deep industry knowledge with wide-ranging experience to ensure that our clients achieve the optimal results.

 Whether a superstar recording artist, a motion picture studio or a television network, clients rely on our assistance in disputes related to copyright and intellectual property; motion picture and television development, production, valuation and distribution; right of publicity; First Amendment; musical recording and publishing; artist/manager/agent relations; and defamation and right of privacy, as well as other types of disputes.
 In all matters, our attorneys take pride in bringing clients creative yet practical solutions to complicated legal problems, and in handling those problems with the discretion and sensitivity the industry requires.

 We represent the full spectrum of entertainers, content producers, distributors, and entertainment and media organizations, including:

 - World-renowned recording artists, record labels, music publishers and concert promoters

 - Film and television production and distribution companies

 - Internet and digital media companies